smeshko/project-rulebook-android/docs/sprint-artifacts/4-3-flash-torch-control.md

 - Task 2: Added flash unit detection via CameraInfo.hasFlashUnit() after camera binding.
 Added onFlashUnitAvailable callback to CameraPreview and wired it through CameraScreen to CameraViewModel.
 - Task 3 & 4: Created FlashToggle composable with Material icons (FlashOff, FlashOn, FlashAuto), animated color transitions, brutalist styling (48dp tap target, semi-transparent background), and accessibility support.
 Integrated into CameraScreen positioned in top-left corner.
 Added UI tests for all flash modes.
 - Task 5 & 6: Added ImageCapture use case to CameraPreview with flash mode applied via toImageCaptureFlashMode().
 Implemented torch control via camera.cameraControl.enableTorch() - torch activates when flash mode is ON (continuous light), disabled for OFF/AUTO modes.
 Added LaunchedEffect to update torch and flash mode dynamically when user toggles.
 Proper cleanup on dispose.
+- Task 7: Flash mode defaults to OFF on each camera screen open.
+Persistence was marked as optional in the story and is deferred.
+All 5 acceptance criteria are satisfied without persistence.

 ### File List